shanepack/miniCSC/README.md

 ## LXPLUS Access & Data Aquisition:

-  Accessing LXPLUS and getting setup to properly perform DAQ and retrieve data from tests run on the miniCSCs can be a bit tricky, so we highly recommend following [our step-by-step setup guide available on the 'CSCProto@904' TWiki page.](https://twiki.cern.ch/twiki/bin/view/CMS/DAQminiCSC)
+  Accessing LXPLUS and getting set up to properly perform DAQ and retrieve data from tests run on the miniCSCs can be a bit tricky, so we highly recommend following [our step-by-step setup guide available on the 'CSCProto@904' TWiki page.](https://twiki.cern.ch/twiki/bin/view/CMS/DAQminiCSC)

   > [!TIP]